-1. Introduction to the CIP Competence Framework
+Introduction to the CIP Competence Oriented Learning and Validation Approach

-The CIP competence framework was created to list and describe the competences needed for cultural professionals, artists and adult educators (the target group) to develop an entrepreneurial mindset to create new services, learning offers and projects that better suit the needs and context of their audiences in the new socio-cultural context.
+The CIP Competence Oriented Learning and Validation Approach was created to list and describe the competences needed for cultural professionals, artists and adult educators (the target group) to develop an entrepreneurial mindset to create new services, learning offers and projects that better suit the needs and context of their audiences in the new sociocultural context.
 The main goal of CIP is to help the target group to explore and cease new income-generating opportunities by bridging the cultural and performance and adult education sector through innovation, thus, becoming the Cultural Innopreneur.